November 22, 2020

 Warming up before exercising is always important, but it is even more important in cold weather.
 Dynamic stretches, such as leg swings, walking lunges and arm swings, can help you safely prepare for exercise.
 If the weather is particularly cold, it's probably too cold for you to exercise outdoors.

 You can lose a tremendous amount of heat through your uncovered head, so always wear a hat, cap or hood.
 You should also protect your feet, as they get cold first.
 Wear the right boots or shoes.
 Insulate them with warm socks and keep them dry.

 Because of the large surface area to volume ratio, your hands are also more susceptible to cold.
 Gloves or mittens should be worn before the hands become cold.
 We recommend wearing mittens over gloves because the fingers can warm each other and decrease the exposed surface area.

 If you can see your breath, you're seeing moisture leave your body.
 So remember to drink plenty of fluids, particularly if the air is cold and dry.
 Drink water before you go outside, and always bring some with you.
 Avoid drinking alcohol, as it makes you lose heat.

 Cold and exercise can cause stress on the body.
 That’s why it’s important to talk to your healthcare provider before you start a winter exercise program.

 People who have diabetes, take certain medications or are older adults are at greater risk for their body temperature to drop in cold weather.
 Cold air can also be a trigger for people with asthma.

-Extended weekday hours for orthopedic injuries
+Same-day care available for orthopedic injuries